FriedWingis/python-cybersec/README.md

 ## 👨🏻‍💻 About the project

 - <p>A collection of Python scripts I've written to deepen my knowledge of both the language and its applications.
-Python is widely used in cybersecurity, and this repository covers a broad range of topics.</p>
+Python is widely used in cybersecurity, and this repository covers a broad range of topics.
+This an ongoing project.</p>

 ## 🚀 Technologies